enkidevs/curriculum/Web/HTML/input-form-attributes/fieldset.md

 ---
 ## Practice

-Mark all statements that apply about the purpose of the fieldset element.
+Which statement is not true about the purpose of the fieldset element?

 ???

-???
-???
+* Visually creates a 1px black border around the `<fieldset>` element.

-+ Useful to be used with `<legend>` to make form more readable.
+* Useful to be used with `<legend>` to make form more readable.
-+ Used to group form controls.
+* Used to group form controls.
-+ Can use the disabled attribute to disable all form controls within it.
+* Can use the disabled attribute to disable all form controls within it.
-- Visually creates a 1px black border around the `<fieldset>` element.
-- Not intended for use with screen readers.

 ---
 ## Revision